-7. It takes approximately 8-10 minutes to copy each 2400 ft. half-inch magnetic tape to a disk file; it takes approximately one hour to copy a DDS tape.
+7. It takes approximately one hour to copy a DDS tape.
 SLTCOPY informs you how long it actually took to make the file.
 It then redisplays the main SLTCOPY menu.

 When you finish making a separate disk file for each tape volume in the CSLT tape set, you can copy each file to tape, making as many copies as you need to support additional systems.